 How will I be placed into my math class?

 The PSC Math department uses multiple measures to correctly place you.
 This means that you can be placed with an ALEKS placement test score, SAT score, ACT score, or even via a high school GPA.
 For the specifics, please visit our Placement page.

 My advisor says I need Geometry.
 What do I do?

-Only two Math courses require Geometry as a pre-requisite: College Algebra and Mathematics for Elementary Teachers I. If you received a C or better in both semesters of high school Geometry, all you need to do is bring in your high school transcript and you will have fulfilled the Geometry requirement.
+Only two Math courses have Geometry as a pre-requisite: Pre-Calculus (Geometry strongly recommended as a pre-requisite) and Mathematics for Elementary Teachers II (Geometry required as a pre-requisite).
+If you received a C or better in both semesters of high school Geometry, all you need to do is bring in your high school transcript and you will have fulfilled the Geometry requirement.
 Otherwise you will need to complete an online Geometry module through ALEKS (note: this is not the same thing as the placement test).
-For more information about Geometry, please contact Lisa Hansen, email@example.com
+For more information about Geometry, please contact Lisa Hansen, firstname.lastname@example.org

 After taking the placement test, I believe that I was incorrectly placed in a mathematics